Inforitnl/Sieve/README.md

 ### Add custom type conversions.

 Sieve has to do a type conversion from the keys in you filter query string to the actual field type in your object you'd like to filter or sort on.
-Sieve covers this by default for the build in C# types.
+Sieve covers this by default for the built-in C# types.
 For filtering and sorting on custom types like for example a [Bson ObjectId](https://mongodb.github.io/mongo-csharp-driver/2.12/apidocs/html/T_MongoDB_Bson_ObjectId.htm) you could use a `ISieveCustomTypeConverter`
 ```C#
 public class SieveObjectIdTypeConverter : ISieveCustomTypeConverter
 {